prashanthjaganathan/hci-programming-assignment-api-usage/README.md

 ### Challenges Faced

-1. **API Integration Complexity**: Understanding OpenAI's API structure and handling different response formats
+1. **API Integration Complexity**: Understanding OpenAI's API structure and managing different response formats proved challenging.
+I experimented with APIs from Anthropic, Groq, and OpenAI, each with slight variations in their implementation.
+Ultimately, I found OpenAI's API the most easy due to my prior familiarity with it.
-2. **CORS Configuration**: Setting up proper cross-origin resource sharing between frontend and backend
-3. **Error Handling**: Implementing comprehensive error handling for various failure scenarios
-4. **UI/UX Design**: Creating a modern, responsive interface that works across devices

 ### Key Learnings

-1. **API Design**: Learned how to design RESTful APIs with proper error handling and response formats
+1. **API Design**:  Gained hands-on experience designing RESTful APIs with robust error handling and well-structured response formats.
-2. **Full-Stack Communication**: Understanding how frontend and backend communicate through HTTP requests
-3. **Modern Web Development**: Gained experience with FastAPI, modern CSS, and responsive design
+2. **UI/UX Design**: Discovered an effective approach to creating polished user interfaces—rather than relying solely on text prompts, I provided AI with mockup images from Dribbble or Figma.
+This visual context significantly improved the quality of generated interfaces.
-4. **AI Integration**: Understanding how to integrate generative AI into practical applications
+3. **AI Integration**: Developed a solid understanding of how to seamlessly integrate generative AI into full-stack applications, which will be invaluable for our project, ChoreMate.
+4. **Idea for ChoreMate**: This assignment helped crystallize the initial design and overall vision for ChoreMate.
+Browsing through Dribbble and Figma for mockup inspiration gave me a clearer picture of what our final project could become.